Statistical theory for image classification using deep convolutional neural networks with cross-entropy loss under the hierarchical max-pooling model: Problem Setting

-where $\mathcal{C}_n$ is a given class of classifiers.
-In practice $f_n$ is not computational feasible, since minimizing the empirical risk with the $0/1$ loss over $\mathcal{C}_n$ is NP hard (Bartlett, Jordan and McAuliffe (2006)).
-By replacing the number of misclassifications by a surrogate loss $\varphi$, one can overcome computational problems.
-Instead of a class of classifiers $\mathcal{C}_n$, we consider a class of real-valued functions $\mathcal{F}_n$.
-For a given loss $\varphi$ we are searching for an estimate $\hat{f}_n \in \mathcal{F}_n$ such that the surrogate empirical risk
+among a class of real-valued functions $\mathcal{F}_n$.
+However minimizing the empirical risk with $0$-$1$ loss over $\mathcal{F}_n$ is NP hard and thus computationally not feasible (\cite{B06}).
+By replacing the number of misclassifications by a convex surrogate loss $\varphi$, one can overcome computational problems.
+For a given loss $\varphi$ we are searching for an estimate $\hat{f}_n \in \mathcal{F}_n$ that minimizes